How can we help you with your own family history research?

-If you would like to assist in our research at the Suffolk Records Office in Ipswich, we would be pleased to offer guidance from our experienced researchers.
-You can contact us using the Contact Form on this website.
+For further information, you can write to us at the address given on the Contact page.
+We usually respond within 72 hours.
+If you would like to assist in our research at the Suffolk Records Office in Ipswich, we would be pleased to offer guidance provided by our experienced researchers.

-now stands at seventy with many other contacts around the world.
+Our MEMBERSHIP now stands at seventy-five with many other contacts around the world.
 For a six pounds annual fee, members receive four newsletters per year, admission at a reduced price to our quarterly talks and the chance to participate in research and historical events that take place in the parish.
 We also organise fund-raising events and an annual outing to a place of local historic interest.

 Where is Worlingworth?